 Research method: The study integrated quantitative and qualitative approaches (mixed method research).
-The quantitative facet examined the opinions of health care proxies in two different groups, in a research format of pre/post intervention.
-In this study, the intervention was changing the proxy appointment process, such that the intended proxy was not required to appear in court personally in order to obtain the appointment.
-The control group, pre-intervention, was the group of proxies who were required to appear in court in order to apply for and receive the appointment (“physical approach”).
-The post-intervention group was the group of people who were appointed as proxies without having to appear in court.
+The quantitative facet examined the opinions of LGs in two different groups, in a research format of pre/post intervention.
+In this study, the intervention was changing the LG appointment process, such that the intended LG was not required to appear in court personally in order to obtain the appointment.
+The control group, pre-intervention, was the group of LGs who were required to appear in court in order to apply for and receive the appointment (“physical approach”).
+The post-intervention group was the group of people who were appointed as LGs without having to appear in court.
 Instead, this group applied to the court for the appointment via fax, with the help of the social worker and the medical center’s legal advisor who participated in the study (“mechanical approach”).
 Both groups answered identical questionnaires evaluating their satisfaction with the appointment process and the decision-making, as well as a demographic questionnaire.

 There were several components of the qualitative facet of the study.
-The proxies answered a semi-structured questionnaire intended to thoroughly examine their opinions about the appointment process.
-In addition, in order to obtain a more comprehensive understanding of the process, relevant staff members (nurses and social workers) were asked for their opinions regarding the difficulties that proxies face during the appointment process.
+The LGs answered a semi-structured questionnaire intended to thoroughly examine their opinions about the appointment process.
+In addition, in order to obtain a more comprehensive understanding of the process, relevant staff members (nurses and social workers) were asked for their opinions regarding the difficulties that LGs face during the appointment process.
 In-depth interviews were also carried out with stakeholders (doctors, nurses, and social workers in intensive care, administrators in the health system and jurists knowledgeable about the process) in order to thoroughly investigate the process.
 These interviews were also intended as a tool for analyzing the need to make changes in the existing policy and its application, and to identify forces and parties in favor of introducing change in the appointment process and those opposing any such change.
-The quantitative findings underwent content analysis in an attempt to identify recurring themes in the answers of proxies and staff members, as well recurring themes among parties supporting and opposing changes in the appointment process.
+The quantitative findings underwent content analysis in an attempt to identify recurring themes in the answers of LGs and staff members, as well recurring themes among parties supporting and opposing changes in the appointment process.
 The conclusions drawn from these findings can contribute to the formulation of solutions that will reduce the resistance to changing the appointment process.

 The study was conducted at two large medical centers in the center of the country, and was approved by the institutional Helsinki committees.
-First, a pilot study was conducted which included a control group of 12 respondents who had been appointed after physically appearing in court, and the intervention group, consisting of respondents appointed after approaching the court by technical means.
+First, a pilot study was conducted which included a control group of 12 respondents who had been appointed by “physical approach” (pre-intervention group), and the intervention group, consisting of respondents appointed after approaching the court by technical means.

 In the actual study, 96 respondents from two medical centers participated in the control group: 32 from one medical center and 64 from the second one.
 Subsequently, the 64 respondents from the second medical center were recruited to participate in the post-intervention group.

-In order to obtain a comprehensive understanding of the issue, relevant staff members (nurses [N=34] and social workers [N=14]) were asked about the difficulties that they believed the proxies faced in the standard appointment process (physical approach).
+In order to obtain a comprehensive understanding of the issue, relevant staff members (nurses [N=34] and social workers [N=14]) were asked about the difficulties that they believed the LGs faced in the standard appointment process (physical approach).
 In addition, 20 in-depth interviews were conducted with stakeholders in order to evaluate the process thoroughly and identify obstacles that might hinder the introduction of changes to the appointment process.
-A content analysis was conducted to identify the parties supporting introducing changes to the appointment process, as well as those parties opposing changes.
+A content analysis was conducted to identify the parties supporting introduction of changes to the appointment process, as well as those parties opposing changes.
 The purpose of this analysis was to help formulate solutions that would reduce resistance to the process.

 Findings